-(Reuters) – A British mini-series based on the life of serial killer Fred West led the BAFTA TV nominations on Tuesday with four, including best actor and actress for the two central characters.
+The British mini-series Appropriate Adult, based on the life of serial killer Fred West led the BAFTA TV event with four nominations, including best actor and actress for the two central characters.

 “Appropriate Adult” features Dominic West as Fred West, charged with the murder of 12 girls and young women but who was found hanging in his cell in 1995 in an apparent suicide before he stood trial.